 Wave direction, wave height and wave period are the most important wave exposure parameters in the morphological variation of Ecklonia maxima around the south west coast of South Africa.

 Acknowledgements

-Firstly I would like to thank my supervisor, Prof. AJ Smit, for guiding me through this year, and for sharing his extensive knowledge of kelp and love for R with me.
+Firstly, I would like to thank my supervisor, Prof. AJ Smit, for guiding me through this year, and for sharing his extensive knowledge of kelp and love for R with me.
 To Ross Coppin, my co-supervisor, I am beyond grateful for all the pointers and words of encouragement when things got too much.
 A big thank you to Team Kelp, for sacrificing their valuable time to help me with sampling, obtaining the temperature and wave data as well as the R analyses, it is greatly appreciated.
-A special thank you to Carlin Landsberg and Amieroh Abrahams, you ladies have made this honours journey so much more bearable and a lot of fun, especially when we were seeing geom_flames.
+A special thank you to Carlin Landsberg and Amieroh Abrahams, you ladies have made this BSc (Honours) journey so much more bearable and a lot of fun, especially when we were seeing geom_flames().
 Thank you to my family and friends, for their unfailing love and support, and words of encouragement.
-Thank you to the Department of Biodiversity and Conservation Biology at the University of the Western Cape; especially the honours class of 2018, it has been a privilege being surrounded by such enthusiastic biologists.
+Thank you to the Department of Biodiversity and Conservation Biology at the University of the Western Cape; especially the BSc (Honours) class of 2018, it has been a privilege being surrounded by such enthusiastic biologists.
 Finally, I would like to thank the NRF for providing me with funding to complete this project.

 References